Pedregulho Housing Complex

-The Pedregulho Housing Complex (Portuguese: Conjunto Residencial Prefeito Mendes de Moraes, commonly known as Pedregulho) is an apartment complex and planned community in the Benfica neighborhood of Rio de Janeiro, Brazil.
-It was designed by the architect Affonso Eduardo Reidy (1909-1964).
+The Pedregulho Housing Complex (Portuguese: Conjunto Residencial Prefeito Mendes de Moraes, commonly known as Pedregulho) is an apartment complex and planned community in the São Cristóvão neighborhood of Rio de Janeiro, Brazil.
+It was designed by the architect Affonso Eduardo Reidy (1909-1964) with his partner Carmen Portinho serving as the chief engineer.
 The project was planned in 1946 to house lower-paid civil servants of the city, which was then the Federal District of Brazil.
 Work commenced on the complex in 1949 and inaugurated in 1951/1952.

 Location and design

 The Pedregulho Housing Complex is located on a hill called Pedregulho, from which it takes its name.
 It was followed by other public housing works by Reidy, which included the Gávea Residential Unit (1952) and the Armando Gonzaga Theater in the planned neighborhood of Marechal Hermes (1950).
 The principles and aesthetics of Le Corbusier are evident in the buildings; the curved lines, undulating designs, arches, and domes recall the design of Oscar Niemeyer's Pampulha project in Belo Horizonte.